Tsuruoka: Yamabushi and Shugendô

 Those three mounts are considered the core of the Shugendô practice.
 Shugendô (修験道, lit.
 The way of the ascetic practice) is often perceived as a form of syncretism of Shintô and Buddhism.
 The Yamabushi (山伏, lit. "the men who sleep in the Mountain"), or men who practice shugendô, believe in Buddha but also believe that a god resides in all things that exist in nature.
 Yamabushi wear checkered vests and blow trumpet shells to communicate with their peers and to keep the bad spirits away.
 They aim to protect the mountain and to live a sinless life connected to nature.

-The pilgrimage of all three mountains is done in that sense.
-The three mountains symbolically represent death and rebirth.
-By going down and up the 2466 stone stairs of Mt.
-Haguro, people can experience a symbolic "death" and "rebirth", after which they can access to the world of the dead represented by Mt.
-Gassan and its foggy landscapes; lastly, they can purify their body and soul in Mt.
-Yudono's natural hotsprings.
+The pilgrimage of all three mountains is done in that way The three mountains symbolically represent death and rebirth.
+By going down and up the 2446 stone stairs of Mt.
+Haguro, visitors can experience a symbolic "death" and "rebirth," after which they can gain access to the world of the dead represented by Mt.
+Gassan and its foggy landscapes.
+Lastly, they can purify their body and soul in Mt.
+Yudono's natural hot springs.